Johnny A.: 2000s

 In 2003, Sometime Tuesday Morning was then picked up for distribution by Danny Goldberg at Artemis Records, and Gibson Custom Guitar company, in close collaboration with Johnny, released a "Johnny A." Signature Model guitar, designed to the artist's specifications.

 In 2003, Johnny A. signed a multi-record contract with Steve Vai's Sony/Red distributed Favored Nations Entertainment and saw the release of the "radio-only" promotional Johnny A. Christmas single "Sleigh Ride", released on the label.

-In 2004, Get Inside was released on the Favored Nations Label, yielding two radio singles, "I Had To Laugh," which made the Grammy nominations ballot, and a radio edit of the title track "Get Inside."
+In 2004, Get Inside was released on the Favored Nations Label, yielding two radio singles, "I Had To Laugh", which made the Grammy nominations ballot, and a radio edit of the title track "Get Inside".

 In 2006, Warner Bros./Alfred Publishing released a Johnny A. instructional DVD entitled Taste, Tone, Space.

 In 2007, Gibson Custom guitar company released a second Johnny A. signature guitar, the Johnny A. Standard.

 2010s

-In 2010, Johnny A. released One November Night (2010 Aglaophone Records), a live DVD/CD set recorded at Sculler's Jazz in his hometown of Boston, MA.
+In 2010, Johnny A. released One November Night (2010 Aglaophone Records), a live DVD/ CD set recorded at Sculler's Jazz Club in his hometown of Boston, Massachusetts.
 In 2010, Johnny also became the recipient of The Boston Music Award's Blues Artist of the Year 2010.

-In June 2014, Johnny A. released, Driven, marking his engineering debut as well as mixing, producing and playing all the instruments on the album.
+In June 2014, Johnny A. released, Driven, marking his engineering debut, as well as mixing and producing.
+On this album he played every instrument.
 On December 14, 2014, Johnny was inducted into the Boston Music Hall of Fame at the Boston Music Awards.
 The same year, Gibson Custom released a "new" version of the Johnny A. Standard.

 In 2015, Johnny A. joined The Yardbirds, touring and playing with the group as lead guitarist.
-On July 23, 2018, after playing with the band for three years, he announced on his website that he will not be appearing at any future Yardbirds performances.
+On July 23, 2018, after playing with the band for three years, he announced on his website that he would not be appearing at any future Yardbirds performances.

-In 2017, Epiphone guitar company released the Limited Edition Johnny A. Custom Outfit - guitar, case, and autographed certificate of authenticity.
+In 2017, Epiphone guitar company released the limited-edition Johnny A. Custom Outfit, which comprised a guitar, case, and autographed certificate of authenticity.